Concordium/concordium-mysomeid/packages/test-suite/README.md

 The prerequisites for running the test is that the linkedin profile used for testing has been authenticated with the google session.
 See User data on how to do that.

-NOTE: Running the e2e test in a git job may not be feasible so for the time beeing consider the e2e test as a development tool to ensure that the
+NOTE: Running the e2e test in a CI job may not be feasible so for the time beeing consider the e2e test as a development tool to ensure that the e2e registration flow works.

 ## Integration